Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Global coupled MHD and electron transport equations

-with $\Gamma$ the ratio of specific heats, $P_e=nT_e$, and $\tau_{eq}$ the energy equilibration time between electrons and ions, which is typically longer by $\sqrt{m_i/m_e}$ than the classical electron-ion scattering time.
+While the ion energy equation is standard, the equation for the electron energy density is the same as given in Eq.~(\ref{energy_electrons}) but generalized for the general fluid velocity {\bf U} and the whistler streaming velocities $V_{\mathrm{st}}^\pm$.
+The energy equilibration time between electrons and ions is denoted by $\tau_{\mathrm{eq}}$, which is typically longer by $\sqrt{m_i/m_e}$ than the classical electron-ion scattering time.
 The whistler waves can also transfer energy between electrons and ions but the detailed scaling behavior for this transfer has not been established \citep{Roberg-Clark18a}.
 Viscous terms could also be included in the momentum and ion pressure equations.
+The parallel conductivity $\kappa_e$ is